jabrielcjones/practy/README.md

 Practy is an open-source collection of programming questions and exercises.
 The questions and exercises are sourced from textbooks, and they are ordered from basic to advanced.

 Practy is written in markdown, deployed by MKDocs, and published on Github.
-It currently supports exercises in Python and JavaScript.

 The goal of Practy is to provide a guided, hands-on learning experience by: